 When I was in the military eons ago I ended up going into the paratroopers.
-I originally signed up to go to Germany, but during Basic training the Army changed the rules which would have forced me to reenlist for somewhat more time.
-I definitely didn’t want that.
+I originally signed up to go to Germany.

-The only reason I enlisted in the Army instead of the Air Force, which I really wanted, was the shorter 3 yr enlistment.
-Back in those days you had to serve in the military or risk going to jail if you refused the draft which was in full force back then.
+The only reason I enlisted in the Army instead of the Air Force, which I really wanted, was the shorter three year enlistment.

 As a paratrooper, jumping out of a plane became second nature to me.
 I enjoyed it and wanted as many jumps as I could get.
 But one jump sticks in my mind as one I hoped never to experience again.

-I vividly remembered several times seeing jumpers having problems with their chute opening and pulling the rip cord on their reserve parachute which we all carried.
+I vividly remembered several times seeing jumpers having problems with their chute opening.
+They had to pull the rip cord on their reserve parachute which we all carried.
 But the problem was many times the jumper got tangled up in the reserve parachute lines and lost control entirely.

 I quickly weighed my options.
 There were only two options and just a second or two at the most to make a decision.
 One way would be to open my reserve parachute and hope I could do everything right and that it would open properly and slow down my decent so I could make a proper landing.